IvanRyabenkov/arkanoid/README.md

 # arkanoid
 Here is an arkanoid game as a project for a 3rd semester LPR MIPT c++ programming course.
+Required libraries: SFML.